Entov/PredatorPreyRenyi_Cipher/README.md

 ```

 ## Programs
+The source code is located in `src/`:

-- `EPredatorPreyTI` — encrypts a file
+- `EPredatorPreyTI.c` — encrypts a file
-- `DPredatorPreyTI` — decrypts a file
+- `DPredatorPreyTI.c` — decrypts a file

 ## Test files